 Breast Reconstruction Options

 Breast reconstruction can take place immediately following a mastectomy or it can be delayed a few months or even years.
 There are two main approaches to breast reconstruction that your plastic surgeon will discuss with you during your consultation.
 One option is breast reconstruction using implants, which will usually consists of a two-step approach.
-A tissue expander is first place to gradually stretch the skin and once your desired size is reached, the tissue expander is removed and replaced with an implant.
+A tissue expander is the first place to gradually stretch the skin and once your desired size is reached, the tissue expander is removed and replaced with an implant.

 Another popular breast reconstruction option is autologous reconstruction also known as the DIEP flap.
 This approach utilizes a tummy tuck to harvest tissue from your abdomen to rebuild the breast mounds.
 If you are concerned with extra abdominal tissue, this approach might be right for you.
 This particular surgery requires a very skilled plastic surgeon to perform microsurgery to reconnect the blood vessels.
 Dr. Basu specializes in this procedure and provides DIEP flap reconstruction to women all over the country.